Create Recurring Tasks In Notion For Regular Habits, Routines, Bills & To-Dos [Tutorial]

 Hover over your database name and click the down arrow next to the blue “New” button.
 Click “+ New Template.”

-Due Date: select "Today", it will trigger on the current date when duplicated.
+- Due Date: Set the Due Date to Today instead of a fixed date, since we want the actual recuring date.
 Set the time if you want to be specific — e.g. 7:00 AM for a morning habit like yoga or journaling.

 Click “Save” to close and apply your recurring template settings.